caglartoklu/atom-sql-list/README.md

 **Remove Leading Commas**

-Removes leading comma `,` from the selected lines.
+Removes leading comma `,` from the selected lines, if exists.

 **Add Trailing Commas**